BlakeACollins/CloudMoney/README.md

-# Glozzem
+# CloudMoney

-A multi-page theme with a carousel, modal window, and auto playing video.
+A multi-page theme with a carousel, modal window, auto playing video, accordions, and a blog section.